Attention: Recreation Alerts and Closures

 Ahtanum Campground

 Located in the Ahtanum State Forest and nestled next to the pristine North Fork River, the Ahtanum campground is a highly used recreation area hosting off-road recreation, hiking, and horseback trails during the recreation season.
 Winter recreation is also popular for snowshoeing, sledding, cross country skiing, and snowmobiling.
 The site has power, water, holding tank, fire pit, and picnic table.
 There is a public payphone provided by DNR not far from the site.
-Click here to apply.
-Contact Jeff Jones by phone at 509-961-3525 or by email for more information.
+We are not currently seeking hosts at this time.

 Cold Creek Campground